 Git

-Learning git is one of the most important skills in software development.
+I believe Git is one of the most important skills in software development.
 Through my internship with Hopscotch, I used git collaboratively and learned commands like rebase and cherry-pick.
 This then led me to write GitHub 101 & 201 for those new to version control.

 PostgreSQL